santiagosayshey/DigiBrain/Dictionarry.md

 - The database is the core of the project and contains all the user configurations and wiki articles
 	- Rather than using any traditional sql / nosql database, I opted for plain yml so that we could version control the configurations and let end users make custom changes that could be persisted.
 	- https://github.com/Dictionarry-Hub/database
-- The website acts as documentation for this database and allows users to interact with it to find their desired configurations.
+- The website acts as documentation for this database and allows users to interact with a 'Profile Builder' to find their desired configurations.
 	- Using Next.js, I built a fully static website that can be rebuilt using incremental static regeneration whenever the database receives an update.
 	- https://dictionarry.dev/
 - Profilarr is a companion tool that allows end users to: